US & Spanish Virgin Islands Sailing Itinerary with “Sweetest Thing”

 Day 5 — Sail to Vieques

-In Vieques, you cannot not miss Mosquito Bay, considered the world’s largest and brightest bioluminescent bay.
+In Vieques, you cannot miss Mosquito Bay, considered the world’s largest and brightest bioluminescent bay.
 The luminescence is caused by micro-organisms (dinoflagellates) which dart away from boats, leaving eerie neon-blue trails of phosphorescence.
 Kayaking through these amazing waters is an experience not to be missed!

 Snorkeling is excellent in Vieques, especially at Blue Beach, and this island boast miles and miles of deserted beaches.
 Vieques is also famous for its feral horses that roam free over parts of the island.
 They are descended from stock originally brought by European colonizers.